£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 • malaise or weakness

 is the commonest serious form of pneumococcal disease.
-Typically, there is a single rigor, and repeated shaking chills are uncommon.
+Typically, there is a single rigour, and repeated shaking chills are uncommon.
 Other common symptoms include:

 • chest pain which is worse with deep inspiration